JavaScriptRoom/InterviewJS/NodeJS.md

         // make me serve different files on /foo vs /bar });

-What is "callback hell" and describe a solution methodology.
+What is "callback hell"?
+Describe a solution methodology.

 How do you handle an unhandled exception in NodeJS?
 Use the process object to create an exception handler for these.

-    process.on('uncaughtException', function(err) {
+    process.on('uncaughtException', (err) => {
         console.log('Caught exception: ' + err);
     });